 In today’s world, being competitive means being able to digitally transform and offer innovative services, and “smart” is a part of it.
 Take a fridge, for instance.
 Just keeping food is already not enough.
 Customers want their fridges to automatically set an optimal temperature, avoid the need to manually defrost, prevent foul smells, warn if food goes off, etc. To make it possible, manufacturers leverage an array of technologies, including IoT, big data, and artificial intelligence.

-This was a third consecutive year our team participated in the conference, and we observed a multifold of ideas and real-life implementations inspired by IoT and its intersection with other innovative technologies.
+This was a third consecutive year our team participated in the conference, and we observed a multifold of ideas and real-life implementations for smart city development inspired by IoT and its intersection with other innovative technologies.
 So, we believe that such experiments do let a better future settle in.

 Let’s talk about your business needs and figure out the best solution.
 Just fill in this form and get a free individual proposal from your personal manager.